Bank Policy Institute: Members

-Major Initiatives
+Major initiatives

 BPI was a vocal advocate for reforms to beneficial ownership requirements that would require the U.S. Department of Treasury Financial Crimes Enforcement Network to collect information from companies at the time of incorporation to determine who owns or has a financial interest in the company.
-The organization argued that this would help by making it harder for illicit actors to launder money through the U.S. economy.

 A legislative fix, supported by BPI, passed in 2020 as a provision of the annual defense spending bill known as the National Defense Authorization Act.